 In any case, most people just don’t have a spare $1,500 to spend on a camping fridge.
 Kings target a different audience, which is people who want entry level gear at entry level prices.

 Use the buttons below to check out the latest prices on these units.
-The 4WD Supacentre is the main supplier of these fridges, which they sell in store as well as on Amazon and eBay.
+Adventure Kings and 4WD Supacentre are the main suppliers of these fridges, but you can also get them on eBay.

 Conclusion - Adventure Kings Fridge Freezer Review